 Zuzana Čaputová will be received with official honors by President Milos Zeman at the Prague Castle, and meet with other top political representatives of the Czech Republic, including Radek Vondracek (ANO) and Jaroslav Kuber (ODS), speakers of the Chamber of Deputies and the Senate respectively.

 She will also lay flowers on the grave of Vaclav Havel, Czechoslovakia’s last president, and visit the statue of Rastislav Štefánik on Petřín hill, one of the co-founders of Czechoslovakia with Tomas G. Masaryk.
-After meeting with Slovak compatriots and being hosted for dinner at the Liechtenstein Palace, she’ll later attend a concert organized in her honour, called “Zuzana isn’t alone at home” (Zuzana není sama doma), on Prague’s Kampa island, near Mlýnská kavárna.
+After meeting with Slovak compatriots and being hosted for dinner at the Liechtenstein Palace, she’ll later attend a concert organized in her honour, called “Zuzana isn’t alone at home” (Zuzana není sama doma), on Kampa island, near Mlýnská kavárna, an iconic Prague cafe.

 No meeting has been planned with Czech Prime Minister Andrej Babis, who’ll be in Brussels to attend an EU summit at that time, government spokesman Vladimír Vořechovský said.